Peer-to-Peer Fundraising 101 | The Ultimate Nonprofit Guide

 Peer-to-peer fundraising can be a savvy way to raise more money while empowering and educating your supporters.
 This method of fundraising encourages your current supporters to participate in your organization’s fundraising efforts.

 As a result, peer-to-peer fundraising can help you magnify your nonprofit’s fundraising efforts and impact while attracting new supporters to your cause.
-But, a successful peer-to-peer fundraising campaign takes some planning and preparation to set yourself up for success.
+But, a successful P2P fundraising campaign takes some planning and preparation to set yourself up for success.
 For example, finding the right peer-to-peer fundraising software for your nonprofit that will automate most of the work and will help fundraisers easily create campaign pages to fundraise for your cause.

 Whether you’ve never heard of peer-to-peer fundraising or you’re a professional peer-to-peer fundraising planner, this article is chock-full of peer-to-peer fundraising tips and best practices to learn from!
 In this article, you will learn: